UU-Human-Evolution/1MB438/Lab_4.md

 The order of files does not matter as long as they are of different length (that's where you get the flip comment from).

-1. For this analysis we will use the antibiotic resistance genes in **.fsa** format that we have already indexed and the annotation in **.gbk**.
+1. For this analysis we will use the antibiotic resistance database in **.fsa** format that we have already indexed and the annotation in **.gbk**.
 2. Run BLAST again, but this time using the whole plasmid

 	`blastall -p blastn -i <contig.fasta> -d <resistance.fasta> -m 8 -o <contig_vs_resistance.blastn>`